airbnb/chronon/devnotes.md

 The project should then automatically start indexing, and when it finishes you should be good to go.

 ### Generate thrift definitions
+Rebuild thrift for Python or Java after any changes in `zipline/api/thrift/api.thrift`.
+Otherwise, the IDE may not recognize the newly added fields/methods.
 ```shell
 cd $ZIPLINE_OS
 # python